wp-plugins/social-dropdown/readme.txt

 == Frequently Asked Questions ==

-= How do you re-arrange bookmarks? =
+**How do you re-arrange bookmarks?**
 Version 1.30 and above of this plug-in supports the customization of bookmarks via administration panel.
 In order to customize your bookmarks, use the drag and drop feature in `Options > Social Dropdown`.

-= There's something wrong with your plugin =
+**There's something wrong with your plugin**
-If you found any problems, please reach me at `ready725 at gmail`.
+If you found any problems, please reach me at ready725 at gmail.

+**What happens when a user with JavaScript disabled views the dropdown?**
+A box containing a list of bookmarks will replace the Bookmark link at where the dropdown would be so that the user won't miss out of the bookmarking option entirely.

+**What browsers do the plugin support?**
+The plugin validates properly under the XHTML validator, hence it should looks fine on most browsers which follows standards.
+The plugin has been tested on Internet Explorer 7 and Firefox.

 == Screenshots ==

 1. Bookmarks displayed in a dropdown.

-2. Bookmarks displayed in inline-mode.
+2. Bookmarks displayed in non-Javascript mode.

-3. Drag-and-drop to re-arrange bookmarks
+3. Drag and drop to arrange bookmarks

+4. Legacy support for older dropdown.

 == Credits ==

-1 image is taken from http://www.famfamfam.com/.
 Several images are created or taken from the corresponding social bookmarking sites and edited to suit the plug-in.
 The dropdown javascript is taken from http://www.dynamicdrive.com/ and modified.
 The drag-drop library is provided by http://script.aculo.us/.

 == Changelog ==

+* 2.0.0 - Changed dropdown style, now it is based on Wordpress guidelines.
+The dropdown link is now totally customizeable via CSS, and can even be made to resemble an ordinary link (hence will go well with most page layouts).
+Administration panel changed to fit Wordpress guidelines.
+A new hover system makes it easier to identify the bookmarks.
+New external API to ensure that non-JavaScript users will not get to miss out on the full capabilities of the plugin.
 * 1.5.0 - Added support for BumpZee, Faves, Hugg, Jeqq, Windows Live.
 Some changes to the icons used.
 * 1.4.9 - Added support for Mister Wong social bookmarking site.
 Several minor changes.
 Added uninstallation file.
 * 1.4.8 - Bug fixes related to styles.
 Added Facebook.
 Thanks to Eric Fehrenbacher for his help.